Speech The Evolving Financial Situation

 But the above are risks, not the central case.
 The central case is that financial markets have improved considerably over the past year.
 This improvement has allowed a sizeable portion of the interventions in financial markets undertaken by central banks over the past three years to be unwound.
 This is particularly true in Australia, where the measures we undertook were considerably less and have been unwound.

-I thank Anna Brown for her assistance with this talk. [back to text]
+I thank Anna Brown for her assistance with this talk. [*]